-In addition a credit risk RST was considered whereby it is assumed that the Company's intragroup reinsurers are downgraded from AA+ to CCC, which results in the Company's solvency position falling below the regulatory solvency capital requirement.
+In addition credit risk was included as a factor for the RST.
+The RST includes stresses across all the key risk areas, for credit risk it assumed that the Company's intra-group reinsurers are downgraded from AA+ to BBB, which results in the Company's solvency position falling below the regulatory solvency capital requirement.